 The water frame was much more efficient than spinners using a spinning wheel.
-Click the arrow and give it another try.

 The water frame would cause the supply curve to shift to the right (increase) due to the new technology.
-Click the arrow to continue.

 What should have happened to the price of thread in the market due to the introduction of the water frame?
-Click on the best answer.

-- A) increased

-- B) decreased

-- C) stayed the same

 Try again!
 The water frame caused the supply to increase.

-Click the arrow and give it another try.

 The increase in supply of thread would cause the price to decrease in the market.
-Click the arrow to continue.

 When the price of thread decreased due to the introduction of the water frame in mills, what should have happened to the amount of thread consumers purchased?

-- A) increased

-- B) decreased

-- C) stayed the same

 Try again!

 According to the Law of

 Demand, what happens to

 the quantity demanded when

 the price decreases?

 According to the Law of Demand, the quantity demanded will increase when the price decreases.
-Click the arrow to continue.

 When the price of thread decreased due to the introduction of the water frame in mills, what should have happened to the supply of cloth produced by weavers?

 A) increased

 B) decreased

 C) stayed the same

 Try again!
 Remember, the cost of thread (a productive input for making cloth) is now lower.